telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 one used in ONTIMEINTERVAL, with two exceptions:

--   The notifyCondition element uses the type ONCHANGE (obviously :) but, in this case the condValueList contains an actual list of condValue elements, each one with an attribute name.
+-   The notifyCondition element uses the type ONCHANGE (obviously :) but, in this case the condValue vector contains an actual list of condValue elements, each one with an attribute name.
 They define the "triggering attributes", i.e. attributes that upon creation/change due to [Entity Creation](#entity-creation) or